davidmace/blog/_posts/2016-07-12-practical-bots.markdown

 There are five major components of our engine.

 ### 1. Parameter Extraction
 In the examples above, "Boston", "Boston Terrier", and "Kindle" are parameters.
 They are specific values that we need to pass to our API calls.
-Before the word correction phase (step 2), we extract regex entities (emails, urls, phone numbers, numbers, and datetimes) and proper nouns (names and locations).
+Before the word correction phase (step 2), we extract known entity types (emails, urls, phone numbers, numbers, and datetimes) and proper nouns (names and locations).
 We still need to correct the spelling of custom entities before extracting them, so we wait until step 3 to do this.

 ### 2. Word Correction
 Users often misspell words and use colloquial language (ie. ty, plz, k).
-It's important that we correct these errors before our algorithm attempts to understand the syntax and extract custom class parameters (ie. colors, burger toppings).
+It's important to correct these errors before our algorithm attempts to understand the input's syntax and extract custom class parameters (ie. colors, burger toppings).

 ### 3. Custom Parameter Extraction
-Often a bot needs to recognize custom classes: for example color parameters (ie. red, green, purple) or room prices.
+Often a bot needs to recognize custom classes.
+Examples include color parameters (ie. red, green, purple) and room prices.
 This section details a simple architecture for writing and managing these custom entity lists.
-I also walk through a clever technique to efficiently spellcheck massive (10k-1m length) lists of custom entities (ie. hotel names, book titles, rock bands).
+I also walk through a clever technique for efficiently spellchecking massive (10k-1m length) lists of custom entities (ie. hotel names, book titles, rock bands).

 ### 4. Text Classification
 Each of the user's inputs corresponds to a function call with parameters.
 In the examples above, the function calls include local_lookup, is_open, and arrival_date.
 Assuming we have N preset function calls, we need to classify the function call of each new user input.
 This is very difficult.
 Syntax and word choice vary tremendously between different user inputs corresponding to single function call (ie. hi, good morning, warm regards).
 We use human labellers to label the function call of any input for which our algorithm returns low certainty in its answer.

 ### 5. State Management
 Requests often depend on previous information in the conversation.
 Parameters are passed between function calls.
 In this section, I detail a technique for managing this state information.
 This is definitely the most open-ended and application-specific section.
-Unlike with the components above, you may have to fiddle with these techniques to get them working on your use case.
+Unlike in the components above, you may have to fiddle with these techniques to get them working on your use case.

 ## C. Data You Expect vs Data You Get

 As a developer, you know it's hard to predict how users will interact with your UI.
 Natural language inputs have many more degrees of freedom than traditional UI inputs (ie. click, scroll, etc).
 It's extremely difficult to wrap your head around the types and complexity of your user's requests without actually digging into the data.

-Your data will surely present its own challenges, but below are a few real-world examples of common complexities your bots will have to resolve.
+Your data will surely present its own challenges, but below are a few real-world examples of common complexities your bot must resolve.

 ### Example 1: Spelling and Grammar
 **My Expected Input:** I would like to send apples Monday night after 3pm.<br>